Barbara Rosenkranz: Candidate for President of Austria

 Barbara Rosenkranz was the candidate of the Freedom Party for the 2010 Austrian presidential election.
 Her candidacy was officially presented by the Freedom Party on 2 March 2010.
 The Kronen Zeitung, the largest newspaper of Austria, supported her candidacy in articles written by its publisher Hans Dichand.
 The conservative party, the Austrian People's Party, didn't nominate a candidate (their last presidential candidate was Benita Ferrero-Waldner in 2004, who narrowly lost to Heinz Fischer), but refused to endorse any of the two major candidates, incumbent social democrat Heinz Fischer and Barbara Rosenkranz.

 Rosenkranz received 15.6% of the vote, coming second after Fischer.
 A third candidate, Rudolf Gehring of the small Christian Party, polled 6%.
 The voter turnout was only 53.6%, however (compared to 70.8% in 2004, and the lowest in modern history).

 Political positions

 A self-described national conservative, she is a controversial and polarizing figure in Austria.
-She has been a vocal critic of the European Union, immigration and restrictions to the freedom of speech like the Austrian anti-Nazi laws.
+She has been a vocal critic of the European Union, immigration, and restrictions to the freedom of speech like the Austrian anti-Nazi laws.
 She is known for her conservative views on the family and social policy.

 Russia

-Rosenkranz supported Russia's annexation of Crimea and war in Ukraine, and was listed as a recipient of thousands of euros as compensation for her presence at the 2016 Yalta Economic Forum in Russia's occupied Crimea in OCCRP investigation of Russia's International Agency for Current Policy.
+Rosenkranz supported Russia's annexation of Crimea and its invasion of Ukraine in 2022, and was listed as a recipient of thousands of euros as compensation for her presence at the 2016 Yalta Economic Forum in Russian-occupied Crimea in OCCRP investigation of Russia's International Agency for Current Policy.